digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

               firstName = newFirstName
               lastName = newLastName

 The birth certificate for Alice Citizen is created in offset #1, and it is active for all the shown offsets (the white horizontal line in a following figure) because it is not archived.
 The processing of this event starts at the same time of the event and completes before the next event occurs, which is the creation of the “Joe Bloggs” certificate.
-Joe Bloggs is renamed to Fred Bloggs in offset #3, so its original certificate is archived while the new certificate is created in offset #3, all within the same transaction (transaction IDs are not shown).
+Joe Bloggs is renamed to Fred Bloggs in offset #3, so the original certificate is archived while the new certificate is created in offset #3, all within the same transaction (transaction IDs are not shown).
 Fred Bloggs' birth certificate is archived at offset #4.
 Bill Myers' certificate is created at offset #5, renamed to Bill Taylor in offset #6, renamed again to Bill Doe in offset #8, and renamed yet again to Bill Kirk in offset #9.
 The birth certificate for Jill Brown is created in offset #10.

 Note the birth certificate for Jane Smith.
 It is created at offset #7.
 However, the processing of this event is very long, taking the same time as processing the other events at offsets #8, #9, and #10.
 The processing time is so long that the events of offset offsets #8, #9, and #10 are committed to the PQS database before Jane Smith's birth certificate's offset.
 That means that any PQS queries involving offsets #7 or later will be inconsistent because they don't include the results of offset #7.
 In this case, the queries of processed event data involve offsets #1 through #6 (the blue and yellow swimlanes).
 The watermark is at slot #6 (the yellow swimlane) because it is the last stable offset to have its event processed.
 There is a gap (the purple swimlane) in the data for the inflight events that are still being processed.
 Lastly, there are flushed events (offset #9 and #10) where events were quickly processed and the data is available to be queried, but it is not accurate.
 This is because offset #7 has not been completed, and its data is not in the database.

-When the processing of offset #7 finished, just as the event from #11 arrived (not shown), the watermark would jump to offset #10 because that is the last stable offset with its event processed.
+When the processing of offset #7 finishes, just as the event from #11 arrives (not shown), the watermark jumps to offset #10 because that is the last stable offset with its event processed.

 .. image:: ./images/event-chart.svg
    :alt: A chart of selected events, showing the offsets, processed status, watermark, gap, and flushed